bellaslee/got-guessing-game/README.md

 * All file names and links in your project must be lowercased (e.g. `img/puppy.jpg` but not `img/puppy.JPG` or `img/Puppy.jpg`).
 * For full credit, all HTML, CSS, and JS files must be well-formed and pass validation.
 The HTML, CSS, and JS validator/linters will run automatically each time you commit and push your work.
 In order to be eligible for full points on this CP, your code must pass all validation/linting (indicated by no errors and a green checkmark).
 See the resources page for a detailed guide explaining how to view your feedback.
 Note that these validators/linters may take some time to run, so make sure you leave enough time to make any necessary changes before the deadline.
 A slow linter is not a valid reason for why an assignment was turned in late.
 * Your page should include school-appropriate content and copyrights and citations.
 If we find plagiarism in CPs or inappropriate content, **you will be ineligible for any points on the CP**.
 Ask the instructor if you're unsure if your work is appropriate/correctly cited.

-## Grading
-Grading for Creative Projects is lighter with the chance to explore and learn without the overhead of having to match strict external requirements.
-Our goal is to give you feedback, particularly on the internal requirements and documentation, so you can incorporate this feedback in your homework assignments which will be worth more towards your final grade.

-This CP will be out of 10 points and will likely (subject to adjustments) be distributed as:

-- External Correctness (~50%)
-- Internal Correctness (~40%)
-- Documentation (~10%)

-## Academic Integrity
-Creative Projects are unique in that students may look for outside resources for inspiration or assistance in accomplishing their goals.
-On occasion students may wish to use portions of sample code that has been obtained on our course website or others.
-In order to avoid academic misconduct for a Creative Project in CSE 154 you must include school appropriate content and follow the Academic Integrity/Collaboration Policies outlined in more detail on the syllabus.
-If we find inappropriate content or plagiarism in CPs **you will be ineligible for any points on the CP**.
-Ask the instructor if you're unsure if your work is cited appropriately.
-Any external sources like images should be cited where used in the source code or (ideally) visible in a page footer.
-Refer to this [copyright example](https://courses.cs.washington.edu/courses/cse154/22wi/resources/assets/code-examples/copyright-examples/copyrightexample2.html) page for how to cite images from different sources.